 Beck, Dennis; Egalite, Anna; Maranto, Robert.
 Computers & Education, 2014.
 DOI: http://dx.doi.org/10.1016/j.compedu.2014.03.011.

 Summary: This case study examines the reasons that special-education students and general-education students and their parents choose cyber charter schooling.
 The authors focus on a large cyber charter school that serves grades 7 to 12, with a large percentage of special-education students.
 Special-education students were more likely than general-education students to say they chose cyber schooling to avoid bullying and the commute to school.
-Parents of special-education students were more likely than parents of general-education students to say they chose cyber schooling because their children experienced behavior problems at their previous schools and their children’s special needs were not being met.
+Parents of special-education students were more likely than parents of general-education students to say they chose online schooling because their children experienced behavior problems at their previous schools and their children’s special needs were not being met.

 Other helpful resources: